 In the rapidly changing digital world, technology is making a difference.
 It’s transforming every industry.
 Making change possible.
 Opening up opportunities and, hopefully, providing people with the information they need.
 Nowhere is this truer than in healthcare.
 Technology is becoming an integral tool in how healthcare practioners and educators work.
 They are using ehealth and telehealth to make a difference.
 But what exactly do these terms mean?
-And what is the difference between ehealth and telehealth?
+And what is ehealth?
+And telehealth, for that matter?

 What is ehealth?